favonia/cloudflare-ddns/docs/designs/README.markdown

 - keep temporary staging plans, branch-local rationale, and review notes out of `docs/designs/`
 - keep each note single-purpose and easy to scan
 - link to shared policy instead of restating it
+- preserve unrelated durable content when revising a note; replace or delete it only when the new design explicitly supersedes it
 - update an existing note before considering a new one
 - do not create a new note unless the information is durable, cross-file, and likely to matter again